Top 10 Ways to Eliminate Stress Without Alcohol

 Here are 10 things you can do to manage stress (besides reaching for the bottle)

-• Mindfulness- This ties into the two techniques above, but I particularly like the 5...4...3...2...1 mindfulness technique which grounds you in the here and now by activating all of your sense.
+Mindfulness - This ties into the two techniques above, but I particularly like the 5...4...3...2...1 mindfulness technique which grounds you in the here and now by activating all of your senses.
 Here’s how: focus on 5 things you can see, 4 things you can touch, 3 things you can hear, 2 things you can smell, 1 thing you can taste.
 Try it!
 This is just one version of mindfulness, which is thought of as paying attention to something, for a given period of time while removing as much judgment or expectation from the equation.

-• Positive affirmations- Repeat a mantra or positive affirmation outside of a meditation practice such as “I am safe” or “I am worthy” to help shift your perception and belief patterns by reinforcing your strengths.
-For stress relief, try saying “My mind is at ease and I am capable of doing whatever is needed,” and “With every breath I am more relaxed and flowing through my day with ease.”
+Positive affirmations - Repeat a mantra or positive affirmation outside of meditation practice such as “I am safe” or “I am worthy” to help shift your perception and belief patterns by reinforcing your strengths.
+For stress relief, try saying “My mind is at ease and I am capable of doing whatever is needed,” and “With every breath, I am more relaxed and flowing through my day with ease.”

-• Listen to music- Many people have their go-to songs for stress relief and zoning out.
+Music - Many people have their go-to songs for stress relief and zoning out.
 But this song is scientifically proven to lessen anxiety levels in just eight minutes.
-You may also find it relaxing to listen to melodic sounds such as the rainforest, birdcalls and falling rain.
+You may also find it relaxing to listen to melodic sounds such as the rainforest, birdcalls, and falling rain.
 Music is recommended to be implemented for a minimum of 20 minutes per day, no matter what your musical interest.
 This is one of my go-to's!

-• Prioritize sleep - When we have a good night’s sleep our capacity to cope with stress is far better than when we’ve slept poorly.
-Incorporate good sleep hygiene habits into your evening routine for example: noise reduction, going to bed and waking at the same time daily, avoiding caffeine, nicotine and alcohol at night and daytime napping.
+Sleep - When we have a good night’s sleep our capacity to cope with stress is far better than when we’ve slept poorly.
+Incorporate good sleep hygiene habits into your evening routine for example noise reduction, going to bed and waking at the same time daily, avoiding caffeine, nicotine, alcohol at night, and daytime napping.